-Article 6 Thesis preparation process
+Article 6 Master's thesis preparation process

-- 6.1 In preparation of writing a thesis the Faculty offers a thesis preparation process, which includes a thesis class and a library instruction. - 6.2 The student is obliged to participate in both the library instruction and the thesis class, before a subject can be approved. - 6.3 The subject of the thesis will be filed for approval, at least six months before the thesis is intended to be completed, with the thesis coordinator of the programme. - 6.4 After approval of the subject and after a supervisor has been assigned, the student registers in Progress for the Thesis supervision page of the assigned supervisor.
+- 6.1 In preparation of writing a Master's thesis the Faculty offers a thesis preparation process, which includes a thesis class and a library instruction. - 6.2 The student is obliged to participate in both the library instruction and the thesis class, before a subject can be approved. - 6.3 The subject of the thesis will be filed for approval, at least six months before the thesis is intended to be completed, with the thesis coordinator of the programme. - 6.4 After approval of the subject and after a supervisor has been assigned, the student enrols in Progress for the Thesis supervision page of the assigned supervisor.